1. Are leprechauns real?

 2. Are leprechauns really Irish?

 Likely not.
-They’re more likely Scots.
+Legend-wise, they’re more likely Scots.
 Leprechauns originally had different names in different places of Ireland (eg Luricawne in Kerry, Cluricawne in Monaghan, Logheryman in the north).
 In Ulster, the little men were once known as ‘grogoch’ or ‘pecht,’ the latter believed to be linked with the Scottish aboriginal people, the Pict, who were driven out of Scotland via Celts.
 (Some say they crossed on land bridge.)

 Meanwhile, Germany have their hobgoblins, Wales the bwca or brownies, and England the Lob-lie-by-the-fire.
 Leprechauns may have been pushed to Ireland through attacking Celts or Vikings, and may have originated in Scotland or farther east.